vidaud/seta/seta-doc/docs/general/how-runs.md

 1. Everything starts by receiving as input from different sources the data that will fill the database.
 2. The data is processed (cleaned, algorithms)
 3. The processed data is used to create the AI Models
-4. The data is ready to be used for the searching.
+4. The data is ready to use for the searching.

 ![Screenshot](../img/machine_learning_icons.png)